youndie/telek/README.md

                     )
                 }
             }

-            is ExampleState.Confirming if (input is Input.Callback) -> {
+            // If in Confirming state and receive a callback from the inline keyboard is ExampleState.Confirming if (input is Input.Callback) -> {
                 transition {
+                    // Move to Done state
                     newState = ExampleState.Done
+                    // Remove inline keyboard from message
                     editMarkup(input.chatId, input.messageId, null)

-                    if (input.data.contains("example_confirm")) {
+                    // Respond with confirmation or cancellation based on callback data if (input.data.contains("example_confirm")) {
                         sendMessage(input.chatId, "confirmed")
                     } else {